GMLC-TDC/HELICS/docs/developer-guide/typeConversions.md

 ### Interface specification

 For Value based interfaces types are used in a number of locations.
 For publications the most important part is specifying the type of the publication.
 This determines the type of data that gets transmitted.
-It can be a specific known type, a custom type string that is user defined or an `any` type.
+It can be a specific known type, a custom type string that is user defined, or an `any` type.

 Inputs or subscriptions may also optionally specify a type as well.
 The use of this is for information to other federates, and for some type compatibility checking.
 It defaults to an "any" type so if nothing is specified it will match to any publication type.